Graph-Embedded Multi-Agent Learning for Smart Reconfigurable THz MIMO-NOMA Networks

 \subsection{Review of MADRL Methods}

 The standard Dec-POMDP problem can be solved based on general cooperative MADRL algorithms \cite{MADRLReview_Nguyen_2020},\cite{MAAC_Ryan_2017}.
 By exploiting the remarkable representation ability of deep neural network (DNN) for approximating arbitrary non-convex functions, MADRL algorithms can learn the mapping from agents' observations to actions through exploitation and exploration.
 However, MADRL algorithms commonly suffer partial observability, environment instability, and credit assignment problems \cite{MADRLReview_Nguyen_2020}.
 To cope with environment instability, the multi-actor critic framework based on centralized-training and distributed-execution (CTDE) design is proposed \cite{MAAC_Ryan_2017}, which learns distributed policies with a centralized critics.
-However, since it utilizes a unified critic value to compute local policy gradients, agents cannot fairly learn to contribute for global optimization, leading to the so-called \textit{multiagent credit assignment} problem \cite{MADRLReview_Nguyen_2020}, \cite{RewardShaping_Wolpert_2002}, also referred to \textit{indolent agent}.
-To cope with the \textit{multiagent credit assignment}, the idea of \emph{different rewards} has been introduced, which computes the individual reward for each agent to evaluate their contributions and motivate coordinations.
+However, since it utilizes a unified critic value to compute local policy gradients, agents cannot fairly learn to contribute for global optimization, leading to the so-called \textit{multiagent credit assignment} problem \cite{MADRLReview_Nguyen_2020}, \cite{RewardShaping_Wolpert_2002}, also referred to as \textit{indolent agent}.
+Therefore, the idea of \emph{different rewards} has been introduced, which computes the individual reward for each agent to evaluate their contributions and motivate coordinations.
 QMIX \cite{QMIX_Rashid_2018} is the widely utilized mechanism that decomposes the joint state-action value into monotonic individual state-action functions for different agents.
 To overcome the monotonicity limitation of QMIX, QTRAN with higher generalization of value factorization can be leveraged \cite{QTRAN}.
 Nevertheless, both QMIX and QTRAN as extensions of the deep Q-learning are mainly used to deal with the problems with discrete action spaces.
 In \cite{VDAC_Su_2021}, value-decomposition actor-critic (\emph{VDAC}) is introduced to incorporate the value decomposition into the advantage actor-critic (A2C) framework, which has continuous action space and higher sample efficiency.